-Together the Bursar, Director of Digital Strategy and IT, and Archivist and Records Manager form the Data Protection Team and can be contacted should there be any queries or concerns regarding personal data.
+Together the Bursar and Chief Operating Officer; Head of Legal, Risk and Assurance; and, Director of Digital Strategy and Operations form the Data Protection Team and can be contacted should there be any queries or concerns regarding personal data by email: dataprotection@westminster.org.uk.

-All staff (and including governors and contractors) involved with the collection, processing and disclosure of personal data must adhere to the following principles:
+All staff, governors and contractors involved with the collection, processing and disclosure of personal data must adhere to the following principles:

 - Staff should only ever share information on a "need to know basis"; seniority does not give an automatic right to information. - Data protection should never be used as an excuse for not sharing information where necessary.
 The welfare of the child is paramount. - Records of any sort (and particularly email), could at some point in the future be disclosed, whether as a result of litigation or investigation, or because of a subject access request under the DPA 2018.
-Therefore, when recording information, accuracy, clarity and objectivity should be paramount. - Personal data should be retained only as long as is necessary and destroyed securely. - No member of staff is permitted to remove sensitive personal data from School premises, whether in paper or electronic form with two exceptions: - The School's pupil database and staff email may be accessed on personal devices provided that the device is secure and password protected. - For pupils on residential trips, medical information and other relevant information (e.g.: passport details) may be taken off site by the trip leader.
+Therefore, when recording information, accuracy, clarity and objectivity should be paramount. - Personal data should be retained only as long as is necessary, in line with the Records Retention Policy and Retention Schedules, and destroyed securely. - No member of staff is permitted to remove Special Category Data from School premises, whether in paper or electronic form with two exceptions: - The School's pupil database and staff email may be accessed on personal devices provided that the device is secure and Multi Factor Authentication (MFA) protected. - For pupils on residential trips, medical information and other relevant information (e.g.: passport details) may be taken off site by the trip leader.